 - Practice active listening.

-Paying attention tells people that you are interested in listening and encouraging open communication.
-If you want to learn more about this, read about the power of paying attention.
+Paying attention shows people that you are interested in listening and encouraging open communication.

-2. Encourage Open Communication by Asking For and Accepting Suggestions
+2. Encourage Open Communication by Asking For Suggestions

 There is nothing wrong with asking your team for ideas to improve the way you work.
 In fact, it will hopefully encourage them to come forward.